Pet Emergency and First Aid Basics

 - Never transport your pet to the vet whilst it is fitting

 Following a fit, always contact your veterinarian and have your pet examined as soon as you can.
 However, if the animal fits continually or one fit is followed straight away by another (status epilepticus), contact your vet immediately and arrange to have your pet seen straight away.

-Always remember to administer artificial respiration if severe choking is occuring.
-If the animal is concious, open the mouth and try to remove the object.
+Always remember to administer artificial respiration if severe choking is occurring.
+If the animal is conscious, open the mouth and try to remove the object.

 Open the mouth by grasping the upper jaw with one hand, tilt the head slightly backwards, press the lips over the upper teeth and depress the lower jaw with the other hand.
 Gently remove the object if possible with your fingers.